Outsourced medical record collection provides impressive results at University of the Nebraska Medical Center.

 It didn’t matter if we called again and again, we would still have trouble getting the records quickly,” she stated.
 The bottom line, she continues, is the transplant program will not see a referred patient for the initial consultation unless all the medical records are received and reviewed.
 “If, for example, we have a candidate with a prior cancer history, then we want to send that to the Tumor Registry first for their opinion.”

 Her supervisor, Executive Director, Solid Organ Transplantation, returned from a national transplant meeting where she met with eHealth Technologies.
-After learning about eHealth Connect Intelligent Health Record Aggregation, she supported the implementation of the service at the University of Nebraska Medical Center.
+After learning about eHealth Connect Record Retrieval, she supported the implementation of the service at the University of Nebraska Medical Center.

 Positive results with eHealth Connect